keur/k70-flash/README.md

 # Corsair Flash
-Should flash the LEDs on on a Corsair K70 RGB on and off.
-Adapted from [CalcProgrammer1](https://pastebin.com/HrwJ6kH2) using modern libusb syntax.
+Flash the LEDs on a Corsair K70 red, green, and blue, and then turn off the LEDs.
+This is adapted from [CalcProgrammer1's PoC](https://pastebin.com/HrwJ6kH2) but uses 24-bit color and is written in modern libusb syntax.

 ![Demo](flash.gif)